La Roche-sur-Yon: Climate

 La Roche-sur-Yon has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in La Roche-sur-Yon is 12.4 C. The average annual rainfall is 885.5 mm with November as the wettest month.
 The temperatures are highest on average in August, at around 19.5 C, and lowest in January, at around 6.1 C. The highest temperature ever recorded in La Roche-sur-Yon was 41.5 C on 18 July 2022; the coldest temperature ever recorded was -15.4 C on 10 February 1986.

 Population

 The population data in the table and graph below refer to the commune of La Roche-sur-Yon proper, in its geography at the given years.
 The commune of La Roche-sur-Yon absorbed the former communes of Le Bourg-sous-la-Roche-sur-Yon and Saint-André-d'Ornay in 1964.

 Administration

-The Communauté d'agglomération "La Roche-sur-Yon Agglomération" contains 15 communes: